hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 		bash -x /root/work/tripleo/tripleo-incubator/scripts/hp_ced_host_manager.sh --create-seed

 	If the seed startup is successful, you should see a message similar to the following:

-        "Wed Sept 09 11:25:10 IST 2014 --- completed setup seed"
+		"Wed Sept 09 11:25:10 PST 2014 --- completed setup seed"

 	**Note**:The installation process takes approximately 10 minutes to complete.

 2. To build the cloud, start by logging in to the seed VM.
 Run the following command from /root:

 		ssh root@192.0.2.1

     **Note**: It might take a few moments for the seed VM to become reachable.